-Most U.S. citizens and permanent residents can fund fund their total MBA educational, living and personal expenses through government loans by combining the Federal Stafford Loan programs with the new Federal Graduate Plus Loan.
+Most U.S. citizens and permanent residents can fund fund their total MBA educational, living and personal expenses through government loans by combining the Federal Direct Unsubsidized Loan programs with the Federal Direct Graduate Plus Loan.
 The bottom line - full funding is available if you want to pursue your MBA and invest in your professional future.

 International students may be eligible for private credit-based educational loans.

 Scholarships, graduate assistantships and campus work programs may also be offered through your MBA program.
 Prospective MBA students are also encouraged to utilize free Internet databases of private scholarships available at http://www.finaid.org.